-Aside from Scenes from the End, other recent operatic roles have included: Doctor in Maxwell Davies’ Kommilitonen!
+As a soloist, Héloïse has performed at London’s leading music venues including Royal Festival Hall, Wigmore Hall, Kings Place, St John’s Smith Square, Wilton’s Music Hall, LSO St Luke’s, St Martin-in-the-Fields, Blackheath Halls and Union Chapel, and been broadcast on BBC Radio 2, BBC Radio 3, Classic FM, Resonance FM and London Live.
+She also appeared at the 2016 BBC Proms as one of the two singers performing in Steve Reich’s Music for large ensemble with the Multi-Story Orchestra in Peckham’s car park.
+Recent operatic roles have included: Doctor in Maxwell Davies’ Kommilitonen!
 (Welsh National Youth Opera), Anya in Mannequin, a new one-woman video opera by Maria Vatenina (Tête à Tête Festival Opera), The Vixen in Janacek’s The Cunning Little Vixen (CUOS).
-She is also involved in the development of a new punk opera / musical The Crocodile of Old Kang Pow by Darren Berry (from Penguin Cafe) due to open next year.
+She is also involved in the development of a new punk opera The Crocodile of Old Kang Pow by Darren Berry (from Penguin Cafe).

 Héloïse is a founding member (vocals/cello) of five-piece folk band The Coach House Company.
 In recent years, the band has performed at the National Portrait Gallery, Cecil Sharp House, Green Note in Camden, Ronnie Scott’s jazz club, London Folk Festival, Wilderness Festival, and has released two original EP discs: The Coach House Company (2014) and Maiden Tales (2016).
-She is also a founding member of new vocal ensemble SHARDS, who recently performed as part of Nils Frahm’s weekend festival ‘Possibly Colliding’ at the Barbican.
-Héloïse regularly plays with various other bands including The Amazing Devil (cello/vocals).
-As an ensemble singer, she regularly performs with choirs such as Polyphony and Philharmonia Voices.
+She is also a founding member of vocal ensemble SHARDS, who feature on Nils Frahm’s new album ‘All Melody’.